ericaNyenji/ericaNyenji/README.md

 👋 Hello there!
 I'm Erica Mary Nyenji, and I'm passionate about coding.
-Currently in my second year studying Computer Science at Eötvös Loránd University, I'm eager to dive deeper into the world of technology.
+Currently in my last year studying Computer Science at Eötvös Loránd University, I'm eager to dive deeper into the world of technology.

 💻 Exploring various programming languages and concepts keeps me engaged, and I'm always on the lookout for opportunities to apply my skills in real-world scenarios.